yz540/traffic_light_detection/README.md

 The label_map_path and input_path should be changed according to your training mode: local or GCP.
 The above example is on GCP.

+ - Train the model based on the chosen model.

 ## Train locally: